istio/istio/security/tools/jwt/samples/README.md

 }
 ```

-Note the expiration date (`exp`) is very long in the future, so it can be tested as is without anty modification.
+Note the expiration date (`exp`) is very long in the future, so it can be tested as is without any modification.
 For example:

 ```bash
 TOKEN=$(curl https://raw.githubusercontent.com/istio/istio/master/security/tools/jwt/samples/demo.jwt -s)